 They need various vaccinations to protect them from certain diseases.
-Routine prevention for parasites is also necessary, similarly to heartworm medication for dogs.
-You’ll need an exotic vet to access these vaccinations and routine preventative care, so be sure to locate one in your area before adopting a goat.
+Routine prevention for parasites is also necessary, similar to heartworm medication for dogs.
+You’ll need an exotic or livestock vet to access these vaccinations and routine preventative care, so be sure to locate one in your area before adopting a goat.

 Can You Own a Goat as a Pet?

 Local laws differ on whether you can own a goat without a permit.
 Most areas label them as “agricultural” animals, even if you’re keeping them for companionship purposes.
 Many cities do not allow agricultural animals within city limits, for instance.
 The size and type of goat that you’re allowed to have may also be controlled.

 In some areas, all animals must be kept at a certain distance from others’ homes.
 Therefore, you may need to measure the distance between your designated goat area and your neighbor’s homes.
 You may have to place your goat in a specific area, or you may find out that you don’t have room for one at all.

 Goats can be noisy, so they aren’t always the best pet for those with close neighbors.
 This largely depends on the neighbors, though.

 Goats can be great companion animals as long as you have a clear understanding of what you’re getting into.
 As herd animals, they require a great deal of attention.
 Many people keep more than one goat to reduce the amount of socialization that their pet needs each day.
 It can be overwhelming when your goat solely relies on you for all their socialization needs.

 Goats also need quite a bit of space.
 They can’t be kept inside practically, so a large outdoor yard with a shelter is required.
 Local laws may dictate where and how you keep goats.